joanneabioye/Dashboarding-in-Power-BI/README.md

 ![image](https://github.com/joanneabioye/Dashboarding-in-Power-BI/assets/153685683/7bd0a600-92d7-4245-9160-5bdb0804f228)

-Upon completing the dashboard, I found it effective in storytelling while maintaining visual appeal.
+Upon completing the dashboard, I found it effective in telling a story while maintaining visual appeal.
 One challenge encountered was transforming the Sales by Product Key to a monthly format rather than daily.
 However, with continued practice and familiarity with Power BI, I anticipate mastering such adjustments effortlessly.
 Additionally, in retrospect, I would opt to utilise product names instead of product keys in the stacked area chart for enhanced clarity.

 ![image](https://github.com/joanneabioye/Dashboarding-in-Power-BI/assets/153685683/88cf4e10-7cbd-4e45-b4a7-2c1af94e61e7)